Fishing line is a critical component of any angler’s setup. Without quality fishing line, it can be difficult to catch anything.

 But what is the best way to rig your fishing line?
 Where do you put the weight?

-When rigging your fishing line, the first step is to determine how far you want the weight to be from your hook.
-Generally, anglers will place their weight between 10 and 20 feet from their hook when they are fishing in deep water.
-This allows them to get the bait down to where the fish are without having too much drag on their line.
+When setting up your fishing line, the initial task is to decide the distance at which you want the weight to be from your hook.
+Typically, fishermen will position the weight between 10 and 20 feet away from the hook when fishing in deep waters.
+This enables them to reach the fish with their bait without experiencing too much resistance on their line.

 Once you have determined where you want your weight to be, you can then select the type of weight you want to use.
 Sinkers are generally the most common type of weight for freshwater fishing, as they provide a great balance between castability and sink rate.